National Blood Donor Month

 Next, you will be asked questions about your health history and be given a brief general health check: a Red Cross volunteer will check your heart rate, blood pressure, and iron levels in your blood.
 Not only do they want good blood, they want to make sure that you are healthy enough to donate as well.

 A successful donation takes about an hour from start to finish.
 During donation, you simply recline on a chair and the technician takes care of the rest.
 The actual donation only takes about 10 minutes.

 When you are done, you will want to spend some time in the canteen.
 Volunteers give you beverages (juice or water) and snacks to build your strength back up.
 Then, for the rest of the day, you have permission to rest and take it easy.
 For your sacrifice, you deserve it!

 If you have never donated blood before, please consider donating now.
 You may literally be giving life to someone who needs it.

 Find a Blood Drive

 For more information or to donate blood, stop in at a blood drive or make an appointment online or by calling 1-800-RED-CROSS.
-You can also find a blood drive by date or location on their website here: https://www.redcrossblood.org/give.html/drive-results?zipSponsor=44515.
+Visit their website to find a blood drive by date or location.

-You will notice many of them occur periodically at one of our library branches, so you can check our calendar of events for them here: https://libraryvisit.libnet.info/events.
+You will notice blood drives occur periodically at one of our library branches, so check our calendar of events for one.